evkx/evkx.github.io/content/models/byd/seal_u/Seal_U_Design/_index.md

 ## Interior

-You can choose between different types of seats, seat materials, and interior styling.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats